Liberal Party (Sudan): First democratic period

 After the 1953 elections the main political struggle was over appointments to the administration of the independent Sudan.
 The Southern Party was critical of the way the Sudanization program for appointing senior public servants was managed, and was deeply disappointed when only six southerners were selected with the remainder of the 800 posts going to northerners.
 The Sudanization commission, staffed entirely by northerners, said they could not find southerners with sufficient education and experience.
 An unstated factor was that they were not fluent in Arabic.

 The party adopted the name of "Liberal Party" in 1954.
 The new name was meant to remove fears that the party stood for southern secession.
 However, the northerners continued to call it the "Southern Liberal Party".
 Later the party adopted the name of "Southern Liberal Party".
 The party convened a meeting in Juba in October 1954 where the injustices of the Public Service Commission were discussed at length.

-The attendees resolved unanimously that the best solution for the south was Federation, and called on southerners to prepare for sacrifices in meeting this goal.
+The attendees resolved unanimously that the best solution for the south was federation, and called on southerners to prepare to make sacrifices in meeting this goal.
 Benjamin Lwoki was president of the party in this period.
 Faced with insistence that the language of Sudan would be Arabic, taught throughout the country, in a 1954 telegram to Harold Macmillan he refused to support a declaration of independence.

 The major religious sectarian parties, the Umma and the NUP, both needed the support of the southerners to form a government, but the southerners failed to remain united.

-Many members crossed the floor to other parties, reducing the size of the Liberal party to 20-25 members.

-The party chairman, Stanislaus Paysama, said that the Liberals almost held the trump card, but "The money was there, a great amount of money, from the Government and the Umma Party, and every time elections [votes] came, they [the southern politicians] are destroyed like this".
+Many members crossed the floor to other parties, reducing the size of the Liberal party to 20–25 members.
+The party chairman, Stanislaus Paysama, said that the Liberals almost held the trump card, but "The money was there, a great amount of money, from the Government and the Umma Party, and every time elections came, they [the southern politicians] are destroyed like this".
 In April 1955 the Liberal Party called for all southern MPs to work together for southern aspirations as one bloc, and to support whatever northern party would help them in their goals.
 The party called for a conference to be held in Juba in June of that year.
 In response, the government took steps to weaken the party by saying that no civil servant could engage in politics, and by giving wide publicity to southern chiefs who opposed the conference.